 A seminar covering the forms, composers, instrumentation, style and developments of the Classical period of Music from 1750-1825.
+Prerequisite: MUS272; MUS274; writing proficiency complete

 MUS350.
 Seminar in Worship (2)

 Learning practical leadership principles applicable to music and worship, the student will learn the essentials of worship leading and become equipped to lead worship in a variety of ministry contexts.